Carew Mildmay

 Mildmay was the second son of William Mildmay, of Moulsham, Essex.
 He was admitted at Emmanuel College, Cambridge in 1614 and admitted at the Inner Temple in 1616.
 He was adopted as heir to his uncle Sir Gawen Hervey in 1622 and was directed to take the name of Hervey before Mildmay, this practice being followed thereafter by his family.
 As a result he inherited the manor house at Marks and became Carew Mildmay of Marks where he lived during the Civil War when he commanded a Parliamentary regiment.
 At one stage Marks was besieged by royalist forces and he only escaped capture by swimming the moat.
 He also purchased an interest in part of the park that had been associated with the Royal Palace at Havering when that was broken up and disposed in 1652.

-He was appointed Groom of his Majesty's Jewels and Plate on 5 May 1605, his relation Henry Mildmay was Master of the Jewel House.
+He was appointed Groom of his Majesty's Jewels and Plate on 5 May 1605; his relation Henry Mildmay was Master of the Jewel House.
+Following the execution of Charles I in 1649, parliament ordered that the coronation regalia 'be totally broken, and that they melt down all the gold and silver and sell all the jewels to the best advantage of the Commonwealth.'
+Henry Mildmay stayed away, but his nephew returned the instructions 'not obeyed', for which action he was jailed at Fleet Prison.
+Nonetheless, an inventory and valuation was taken, and the reglia was broken up and sold or turned into coinage.

 In 1654, he was elected Member of Parliament for Essex in the First Protectorate Parliament.
 He was re-elected MP for Essex in the Second Protectorate Parliament.
 After the Restoration he successfully pleaded to return to his post in the Jewel House.

 Mildmay was of Marks, Romford, Essex.
 He died at the age of 80 and was buried at Romford on 8 August 1676.
 He had married Dorothy Gerard, sister of Sir Gilbert Gerard, 1st Baronet of Harrow on the Hill.